-As part of the UAE Government’s effort and commitment to combating money laundering and the financing of terrorism and illegal organizations in the country, the Government has established appropriate legislative, regulatory, and institutional frameworks to detect, prevent and deter money laundering and financing terrorism.
-Under the UAE Anti -Money Laundering (AML) frameworks, various institutions are established to enforce compliance with the law by all entities concerned in the UAE.
+As part of the UAE Government's effort and commitment to combating money laundering and the financing of terrorism and illegal organizations in the country, the Government has established appropriate legislative, regulatory, and institutional frameworks to detect, prevent and deter money laundering and financing terrorism.
+Under the UAE anti money laundering regulations. frameworks, various institutions are established to enforce compliance with the law by all entities concerned in the UAE.
 Among such institutions is the Financial Intelligence Unit.

 The function of the Financial Intelligence Unit under the UAE AML

 The UAE Government established the Financial Intelligence Unit as part of its robust Anti-money Laundering regulation.
 The FIU operates as the national center to receive Suspicious Transactions Reports (STRs) and other information related to the crime of suspicious transactions..